digitcrusher/Discord-voice-channel-observer-bot/README.md

 ## Setup

-1. Install Python 3, discord.py and nest_asyncio.
+1. Make sure you have Python 3 installed.
+2. Install discord.py, which you can do with `pip3 install -r requirements.txt`.
-2. Put your bot's token in `config.json`.
+3. Put your bot's token in `config.json`.
-3. Run `./main.py`.
+4. Run `./main.py`.
-4. Enjoy.
+5. Enjoy.

 The bot will save its data in `database.json` and `database.json.old`.
+You can connect to its console using `telnet localhost 4123`.